delian7/partner/README.md

 + index
 + show - This can be used later to determine whether to show a user or not.
 + update - current code updates the attributes as secure parameters and displays alert messages to user
-+ set_course - sets current_course in database so that the user will go back to the same course they left last session

 ####Courses_controller